KamilSadekov/rover_problem/README.md

 1 3 N
 5 1 E

-#Design
+# Design

 I wanted to implement my code in a readable and intuitive way for this point i would like to use classes to clearly separate the logic of the rover's movement

-#guess-work
+# guess-work
--On init the bottom right co-ordinates are always (0,0);
+- On init the bottom right co-ordinates are always (0,0);
--no need to validate input values
+- no need to validate input values

-#Development
+# Development
--JavaScript;
+- JavaScript;
--IDE WebStorm;
+- IDE WebStorm;